 To apply for a Student visa, you will need your CAS (Confirmation of Acceptance for Studies) number.

 When you’ve accepted your offer of a place at Stirling the admissions team will send you your CAS, number (which is different to your UCAS (Universities and Colleges Admissions Service) number).
-We may ask you to pay a commitment fee before the CAS is issued.

 You must check that all personal and course information on your CAS is accurate and that any tuition, accommodation or other fees you’ve paid us have been included.
 If you’re receiving any bursary or a scholarship from us this should be included in the CAS.
 Please let us know of any such awards so that we can include them on your CAS.